-BAAL Executive Committee (EC) Terms of Reference and monthly tasks (2018)
+BAAL Executive Committee (EC) Terms of Reference and monthly tasks (2019)

 • Chair 2

 • Secretary 5

 • Treasurer 10

 • Media Coordinator 15

 • Meetings Secretary 16

 • Membership Coordinator 17

 • Newsletter Editor 18

-Postgraduate Liaison and Development Officer 19
+• Postgraduate Liaison and Development Officer 19

-Publications Secretary 23
+• Publications Secretary 23

-Seminars Coordinator 25
+• Seminars Coordinator 25

-• SIG Coordinator 29
+• SIG Coordinator 28

-• Web Editor 32
+• Web Editor 31

 • Ordinary Member 33

-• CLIE representative 34
+- CLIE representative 34

-The role of BAAL Chair (updated August 2017 by Tess Fitzpatrick and Dawn Knight)
+The role of BAAL Chair

+Updated June 2019 by Dawn Knight

+Key responsibilities/duties:

-- 1. Take the lead role, in consultation with the Executive Committee, on BAAL policy, initiatives, and activity. - 2.
+- Take the lead role, in consultation with the Executive Committee, on BAAL policy, initiatives, and activity. - 2.
 Ensure that the Association maintains and promotes a broad view of applied linguistics and is regarded as the appropriate learned society for all UK scholars concerned with "the theoretical and empirical investigation of real-world problems in which language is a central issue" (Brumfit 1995:27) - 3.
 Promote contact with AILA and other national applied linguistics associations throughout the world, and with learned societies in other relevant disciplines in the UK. - 4.
 Ensure that BAAL engages with national decisions and debates on language policy and makes appropriate representations to governmental and other bodies. - 5.
 Represent the interests of applied linguists in consultations about funding councils and other government bodies, especially on matters relating to research assessment. - 6.
 Ensure that BAAL is appropriately represented on various bodies, and plays a prominent role in relevant professional associations in the UK such as the Academy of Social Sciences, and the University Council for General and Applied Linguistics. - 7.
 Work with the Executive Committee to make judicious use of the Association's resources to support applied linguistic activity, and to maximize opportunities for all members, including students and international scholars, to benefit from the BAAL community and to participate in BAAL activities. - 8.
-Work with the Treasurer, Secretary and other EC members to monitor and manage the relationship and performance of BAAL's administrators (e.g. Dovetail). - 9.
+Work with the Treasurer, Secretary and other EC members to monitor and manage the relationship and performance of BAAL's administrators (e.g. Mosaic). - 9.
 Maintain general communications: hand on messages from outside bodies/individuals to the EC or the membership (e.g. notice of meetings, research opportunities, etc.); respond where necessary or raise issues with EC. - 10.
-Organize nominations to various bodies (e.g. the Academy of Social Sciences). - 11.
+Organize nominations to various bodies (e.g. the Academy of Social Sciences, British Academy, AILA and UCGAL). - 11.
 In liaison with the secretary agree agendas for the three Executive Committee (EC) meetings and the AGM. - 12.
-Support, recognize and where necessary guide the activities and efforts of EC colleagues. - 13.
-Chair meetings of the Executive Committee and the Association's AGM. - 14.
-Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications
+Chair meetings of the Executive Committee and the Association's AGM. - 13.
+Support, recognize and where necessary guide the activities and efforts of EC colleagues. - 14.
+Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications (including on BAALmail).